denzven/blog/_posts/2020-07-07-Example-Markdown-Example-Post.md

 ---
-title: "Example Markdown Example Post"
+title: "Example Markdown Post"
-layout: post
-tags: Example,Markdown
+tags:
+	- Example
+	- Markdown
 ---

 A variety of common markup showing how the theme styles them.